top of page

 • How the nation escaped slavery and received its special connection with God and its homeland

-• How it established a dynasty and later had a civil war
+• How the nation established a dynasty and later had a civil war

-• How it lost its homeland for 70 years, then resettled it
+• How the nation lost its homeland for 70 years, then resettled it

-• How it looked forward to a new leader to bring the utopia God promised
+• How the nation looked forward to a new leader to bring the utopia God promised

 The "New Testament" part of the story, about 20% of the Bible, goes on to tell us:

-• How that new leader came, was rejected by the power holders but vindicated by God
+• How that new leader Jesus the Messiah came, was rejected by the power holders but vindicated by God

-• How that leader still leads and empowers the campaign today
+• How Jesus still leads and empowers the campaign today

-• How that leader will lead the campaign to total victory at the end
+• How Jesus will lead the campaign to total victory at the end

 Looking back over all this, we gradually realize where and how we fit into this story, and a fantastic thought dawns on us--this campaign can't lose.